CLERK OF COURT & COMPTROLLER

 The Divorce and Annulment page has information on how to file for a divorce and how to get an annulment

-In order to obtain copies of a sealed order you must do one of the following:
+In order to obtain copies of a confidential order you must do one of the following:

-Once you have your Order please get as many copies you may need at that time.
-Once the file is re-sealed you must re-petition the court to obtain more copies.
+Once you have your Order, please get as many copies you may need at that time.
+Any future requests will require a new petition filed with the court to obtain more copies.

 The CGD can receipt support payments, purge payments, and fees associated with support cases.
 Additionally, the CGD can accept pleadings for filing, answer questions regarding support, and sell copies of payment histories.
 The Depository processes all court orders when support has been ordered payable through the Court.